Long Bennington: History

+Visits

+Anne, Princess Royal visited on Monday 30 October 1989, where she visited the knitting company Carole Lee Designs, owned by Carole and Roger Lee, and opened the village hall (St James's Hall), as a representative of the British Knitting and Clothing Export Council.

 Geography

 The Viking Way has passed to the south-east since 1997 to avoid a direct crossing of the A1.
 The River Witham runs to the east.
 Lying beside the A1 road, the village main street was once part of the Great North Road between London and Edinburgh.

 In December 1968 a bypass was opened.
 It was made of concrete and excessively noisy until it was resurfaced with tarmac in 2003, at a cost of £4.4 million.
-West Kesteven Rural District Council did not like the ideas for the £942,000 Long Bennington bypass, calling it an absolute waste of money, and good food-producing land.

 The British Frozen Food Federation is based in the village.
 Leonardo DRS (DRS Technologies UK) have a facility in the north of the village on the Long Bennington Business Park, where they have their Air Systems EW Test business.

 Further south near Three Shire Oak, is the Roseland Business Park.
 Bennington Carriages, west of the village and the bypass at Authorpe Farm, have a Royal warrant.